Minsk: Demographics

 In the first three decades of the post-war years, the most numerous new residents in Minsk were rural migrants from other parts of Belarus; the proportion of ethnic Belarusians increased markedly.
 Numerous skilled Russians and other migrants from other parts of the Soviet Union migrated for jobs in the growing manufacturing sector.
 In 1959 Belarusians made up 63.3% of the city's residents.
 Other ethnic groups included Russians (22.8%), Jews (7.8%), Ukrainians (3.6%), Poles (1.1%) and Tatars (0.4%).
 Continued migration from rural Belarus in the 1960s and 1970s changed the ethnic composition further.
 By 1979 Belarusians made up 68.4% of the city's residents.
 Other ethnic groups included Russians (22.2%), Jews (3.4%), Ukrainians (3.4%), Poles (1.2%) and Tatars (0.2%).

-According to the 1989 census, 82% percent of Minsk residents have been born in Belarus.
-Of those, 43% have been born in Minsk and 39% – in other parts of Belarus.
-6.2% of Minsk residents came from regions of western Belarus (Grodno and Brest Regions) and 13% – from eastern Belarus (Mogilev, Vitebsk and Gomel Regions).
-21.4% of residents came from central Belarus (Minsk Region).
+According to the 1989 census, 83% of Minsk residents were born in Belarus, including 42% born in Minsk, 22% in the Minsk region, and 19% in other parts of Belarus (6% of whom were from Grodno and Brest regions).
+Those born in other republics accounted for 17% of Minsk residents, with 10% from the Soviet Russia and 3% from the Soviet Ukraine.

-According to the 1999 census, Belarusians make up 79.3% of the city's residents.
-Other ethnic groups include Russians (15.7%), Ukrainians (2.4%), Poles (1.1%) and Jews (0.6%).
+According to the 1999 census, Belarusians made up 79.3% of the city's residents.
+Other ethnic groups included Russians (15.7%), Ukrainians (2.4%), Poles (1.1%) and Jews (0.6%).
 The Russian and Ukrainian populations of Minsk peaked in the late 1980s (at 325,000 and 55,000 respectively).
-After the break-up of the Soviet Union many of them chose to move to their respective mother countries, although some families had been in Minsk for generations.
+Since Belarus's independence, many of them chose to move to their respective mother countries, although some families had been in Minsk for generations.
 Another factor in the shifting demographics of the city was the changing self-identification of Minsk residents of mixed ancestry – in independent Belarus they identify as Belarusians.

 The Jewish population of Minsk peaked in the early 1970s at 50,000 according to official figures; independent estimates put the figure at between 100,000 and 120,000.
 Beginning in the 1980s, there has been mass-scale emigration to Israel, the US, and Germany.
 Today only about 10,000 Jews live in Minsk.
 The traditional minorities of Poles and Tatars have remained at much the same size (17,000 and 3,000 respectively).
 Rural Poles have migrated from the western part of Belarus to Minsk, and many Tatars have moved to Minsk from Tatarstan.